MikCil/invisible-cities/README.md

-# invisible-cities
+# Invisible Cities: A Semantic Network Analysis

-A repository containing the code and data used in the paper ""
+This repository contains the code and data used in the paper "Evoking the Invisible: A semantic network analysis of concrete and abstract imagery in Calvino's Le Città Invisibili", submitted for review to the Journal of Computational Literary Studies (JCLS).

+## Repository Contents

+### Data
-The invisible_cities_corpus.json file contains all the city descriptions from Le Città Invisibili, categorized by overall ID, category, category ID and chapter.
+- `invisible_cities_corpus.json`: Contains all city descriptions from Le Città Invisibili, organized by:

-The main.py file takes the JSON corpus as an input and creates a directory of CSV files storing nodes and edges of the main corpus network and of the networks of each single category.
-The textual preprocessing and lemma extraction, as well as the network construction strategy, is detailed in the Methodology section of the paper and in the file comments.
+  - Overall ID
+  - Category
+  - Category ID
+  - Chapter

+### Code
+- `main.py`: Processes the JSON corpus and generates CSV files containing nodes and edges for:
+  - The main corpus network
+  - Individual category networks

+The textual preprocessing, lemma extraction, and network construction methodology are detailed in:
+- The paper's Methodology section
+- Code comments within `main.py`

+### Output
-The network_data directory contains all edges and nodes data that were obtained and visualized via Gephi.
+- `network_data/`: Directory containing all edges and nodes data visualized using Gephi